JanMMeyer/Graph3d/README.md

 Scrolling the mouse wheel while holding down the right mouse button changes the distance of the view to the cone.

-The up/down rotation of your view is limited to 60°.
+The up/down rotation of your view is limited to 60° measured relative to the horizontal plane.

 The cone follows the rotation right and left, but not up or down.